gfhuertac/maka/README.md

 --------

 * Follows the definitions of entities from the Microsoft site, but also includes human readable format.
+* Sample command line tools for:
-* A testing command-line tool that save entries in JSON format.
+  ** Retrieving the information of an author saving the entries in JSON format.
 It also support parallel workers.
+  ** Testing similarity between two strings

 Examples
 --------

-The only option so far for the command line script (test.py) is author.

 Retrieve the articles written by Einstein:

-    $ test.py --author "albert einstein"
+    $ python samples/author.py --author "albert einstein"

 License
 -------